Last Updated: March 2012

 Anna Monta

 Anna is originally from Cyprus and came to the UK to study Chemistry at Imperial College London.
 She spent a year in Germany working for Boehringer Ingelheim, and in her final year she worked under Prof. Alan Armstrong's supervision on the rearrangement of "push-pull" cyclopropanes.
-Following her graduation, she joined the Braddock group, working on aspects of Gold chemistry.
-She returned to Cyprus in 2010.
+Following her graduation, she joined the Braddock group, working on aspects of Gold chemistry and was awarded her PhD in 2012.

 Thaïs Cailleau